aarmn/aarmn/README.md

 [![C++ Badge](https://img.shields.io/badge/-c++-323330?style=for-the-badge&labelColor=white&logo=c%2B%2B&logoColor=00599C)](#) I used C++ for multiple short periods of time and thats why I'm not great in it, because I did my job and exited, and consistency and continuity is the key to learning.
 My best project with cpp is a nice ascii art 2048 game that I call it 0x800 which is 2048 in hexadecimal radix and a mathematical high-school math app for android and iOS with C++Builder (Riazidan), that I'm trying to make them both more cross platform and upload them in my github, I'm good but not expert in it, I don't know many advance topics yet, e.g.:
  - Up-casting and Down-casting
- - effective use of GDB
+ - Effective use of GDB
  - Deep understanding of object files
  - Knowledge about complex gcc flags
  - make, cmake, ctest, cdash